mrocklin/blog/_posts/work/2013-03-28-SymPy-Theano-part-2.md

 Analysis
 --------

 On its own Theano produces a derivative expression that is about as complex as the unsimplified SymPy version.
-Theano simplification actually does a surprisingly good job, roughly halving the amount of work needed (`40 -> 21`) to compute the result.
+Theano simplification then does a surprisingly good job, roughly halving the amount of work needed (`40 -> 21`) to compute the result.
 If you dig deeper however you find that this isn't because it was able to algebraically simplify the computation (it wasn't) but rather because the computation contained several common sub-expressions.
 The Theano version looks a lot like the unsimplified SymPy version.
 Note the common sub-expressions like `56*x` below.

 $$ \frac{1}{210} \sqrt{70} x^{2} \left(- 4 x^{2} + 32 x - 56\right) e^{- x} - \frac{1}{210} \sqrt{70} x^{2} \left(- \frac{4}{3} x^{3} + 16 x^{2} - 56 x + 56\right) e^{- x} + \frac{1}{105} \sqrt{70} x \left(- \frac{4}{3} x^{3} + 16 x^{2} - 56 x + 56\right) e^{- x} $$